Gender Discrimination in Society and Social Media: Solutions

 Benefits

 Speaking of benefits of the proposed solution, it is essential to point out that this approach is applied in international anti-discrimination practice and is based on the importance of non-biological or physical differences between men and women, but on the cultural and social meaning attached to them by society.
-In many countries, the concept of an integrated gender approach has been introduced and is developing, within which the criteria of formal and legal and actual equality between women and men are included in the overall system of the organization of society.
+In many countries, the concept of an integrated gender approach has been introduced and is developing.
+The criteria of formal and legal and actual equality between women and men are included in the overall system of the organization of society.

 The mandatory consideration will be made at the planning stage of the possible impact of public policies and decisions on women and men.
-The subsequent mandatory monitoring and gender-differentiated evaluation of these policies and decisions are likely to help in ensuring equal rights.
-At this point, the cooperation with state and public organizations by means of social advertising and campaigns to prevent gender-based violence may also be considered as benefits.
-The establishment of a public committee to monitor the adaptation of the content transmitted through the media to the provisions of the law on gender equality will help to prevent media provocation and improper information distribution.
+The subsequent mandatory monitoring and gender-differentiated evaluation of these policies and decisions are likely to ensure equal rights.
+At this point, the cooperation with state and public organizations using social advertising and campaigns to prevent gender-based violence may also be considered as benefits.
+Establishing a public committee to monitor the adaptation of the content transmitted through the media to the provisions of the law on gender equality will help prevent media provocation and improper information distribution.

 To conclude, gender discrimination is a complex issue that requires an integrated approach to establish a gender-associated balance.
-If in traditional society, gender discrimination relates to women, then the western countries experience reverse discrimination as well.
-Therefore, it is of great importance to re-consider the existing legal foundation and adjust them in the correspondence with the needs of modern gender equality strategies.
-It is expected that as a result of the proposed solution men and women will have equal rights, freedoms, and opportunities and also have equal responsibilities and social roles.
+If gender discrimination relates to women in traditional society, then the western countries experience reverse discrimination as well.
+Therefore, it is of great importance to reconsider the existing legal foundation and adjust them in the correspondence with the needs of modern gender equality strategies.
+It is expected that as a result of the proposed solution, men and women will have equal rights, freedoms, and opportunities and also have equal responsibilities and social roles.

 References